hebertch/Music-Theory-Application/README.md

 ## IMPORTANT: CODE DOCUMENTATION FOR GRADING
 The code is self-documenting and/or commented.
 Please view the following files/folders for grading purposes.
+**Note: Aidan was working from a [different repo](https://github.com/omalleya/fifths) for a period of time between the end of winter term and the middle of spring term.
+This was done because we found that the original source code setup was not working on android devices so this repo was a copy of the original code which, this time, did work on android devices.
+It took awhile to get that new source code merged into the main repository so a few of Aidan's commits are in the repo linked above.**

 - [src](fifths/src) : The source code
 	- [src/components](fifths/src/components): Code for the app pages and menu.